dbrzyski/gSLOPE/README.md

 # gSLOPE
-group SLOPE  - statistical method for explanatory variables groups selection with gFDR control
+group SLOPE  - statistical method for the selection of explanatory variables with gFDR control.

-- formula 1

-$x^2$

-- formula 2

-$$x^3$$

-edit from web
+To start using the software we suggest to run the file "WorkingExample.m".